-Onychomycosis is very common and becomes increasingly common with increased age and in some associated conditions such as diabetes and psoriasis.
-Across Europe there is a 3-8% incidence with even higher levels in Asia.
-Onychomycosis can affect up to 90% of people aged over 70 years.
-The nails in patients with onychomycosis become thickened, discolored, disfigured and often split.
+Onychomycosis is very common; prevalence rates are as high as 23% in Europe, 20% in East Asia and 14% in North America, and are expected to increase further.
+It becomes more common with increased age and in some patients with conditions such as diabetes and poor peripheral circulation.
+The fungus that causes onychomycosis (dermatophytes) is usually the same that that causing athlete’s foot.
+The nails in patients with onychomycosis become thickened, discoloured, disfigured and often split.
 This can cause physical as well as psychological distress.

 Drug treatments are available for onychomycosis, with oral (taken by mouth) antifungal medicines generally being more effective than current topical ones (applied directly onto the nail).
 Terbinafine is the oral medication that is generally recommended for initial use in more severe cases when dermatophyte fungi are responsible; however, terbinafine tablets may have potentially serious side effects and can interact with other medicines, so are not suitable for all patients.
 Although topical treatments have fewer safety concerns, they tend to be less effective as it is difficult for an active substance applied topically to sufficiently penetrate through the nail barrier to the site of infection in the nail bed.
 Topical treatments also have longer treatment times (typically at least a year) and high levels of relapse as patients struggle to continue treatment for the necessary time.